brakuta/Acacia_U-MambaVision_Mapping/README.md

 - Imports the **U‑Net head** from `mmseg/custom_models/generic_unet_head.py`
 - Uses the **custom dataset base** (not ADE20K) and defines your `classes/palette`

-> If your files live under `mmseg/custom_models/`, include in the config:
+> If your custom files are placed in mmseg/custom_models/, you must include the following custom_imports section in your configuration file to ensure they are correctly loaded by MMSegmentation:
+>
 > ```python
 > custom_imports = dict(
 >     imports=[